stonepros/stone/doc/radosgw/config-ref.rst

 ``rgw_socket_path``

 :Description: The socket path for the domain socket. ``FastCgiExternalServer``
               uses this socket.
-If you do not specify a socket path, Ceph Object Gateway will not run as an external server.
+If you do not specify a socket path, Stone Object Gateway will not run as an external server.
 The path you specify here must be the same as the path specified in the ``rgw.conf`` file.